Microsoft Eases Burden on Struggling Partners

 More details are available through the various programs in the Microsoft Partner Community portal.

-The Impact: Microsoft’s intention with the program changes, postponed deadlines, and deferred enforcement policies are to give its partners one less thing to worry about during the pandemic crisis.
+The Impact: Microsoft’s intention with the program changes, postponed deadlines, and deferred enforcement policies is to give its partners one less thing to worry about during the pandemic crisis.

 Background: Microsoft implemented the program delays and enhancements after receiving feedback from partners that the pandemic was hampering their compliance ability.
 Solution providers around the world are grappling with capacity issues caused by the spike in demand for IT support.
 Likewise, many MSPs are beginning to feel the economic fallout caused by the COVID-19 disruptions.

-Related Links: MICROSOFT BLOG: Responding to COVID-19: Microsoft Partner Network Update
+MICROSOFT BLOG: Responding to COVID-19: Microsoft Partner Network Update